paucazou/theochrone/README.md

 1. Clone or download repository.
 2. Open a console/terminal in the folder where you can find your clone/downloaded file.
 3. Unzip it if necessary.
 4. Install python3.5 or greater if it is not yet done.
+You also need to install the Python Development package.
 Please consult the documentation for your own OS and architecture on http://python.org/.
 5. If necessary, install programs and libraries required to use Theochrone: GNU Gettext, Qt5.
 Download them for your own OS and architecture if they are not installed on your computer.
 6. Enter following commands:
 ```shell